felipeerias/nan-js-proposal/README.md

 ### Session values

-Each new NAN session generates a `sessionId`, containing two fields:
+In this example implementation, each new NAN session generates a `sessionId`containing two internal fields:

-+ `sessionId.public` will be used to identify the peer in service announcements
++ `sessionId.public` will be used to identify the peer in NAN service announcements
 + `sessionId.secret` will be used to validate connection attempts

+This `sessionId` object may be serialised and de-serialised in order to be exchanged between peers.

 ### Service publishing

-User agents using the NAN JavaScript API will act as both publishers and subscribers.
+User Agents using the NAN JavaScript API will act as both publishers and subscribers.

 Only one active session will be advertised at any time.
 NAN publishing and discovery is paused when the website is in the background.